Blaberus discoidalis

 Distribution

-Found in Jamaica, Cuba, Hispaniola, Puerto Rico, Panama, Colombia, Venezuela, Trinidad and Tobago, and Florida.
+Native range includes Jamaica, Cuba, Hispaniola, Puerto Rico (including Vieques Island), Panama, Colombia, Venezuela, and Trinidad and Tobago.
+Introduced and established in Florida, USA.

 Diet